TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/aks/helm-chart.md

 Depending on your resources, it may take some time to get everything installed, deployed, and configured.

-After you see a `success` message, you can verify that the YugabyteDB pods are running by running the following command:
+After you see a `success` message, you can verify that the ZNbaseDB pods are running by running the following command:

 ```sh
 $ kubectl get pods --namespace yb-demo